patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 ---

 I would like to take the opportunity to thank Frances Buontempo and the Overload review team for their careful review comments.
+Gabriel Martin recreated the ancient world glories of calculating the square root of 23.
 Also thanks to Hillel Y. Sims for spotting an issue in a code sample that got past everyone.

 References